pran-7-5/eco_style/README.md

 --------------------------------------------------------------------------------------------
 ```
 LED Bulb - 4 watts (study room) to 9 watts(outside) enough, golden yellow color light, use white color light outside or bathroom but not living room, bed room...white emits UV...can damage eyes = 1 USD max(available all around the world).
+(Size of the bulb needs to be reduced, and the socket needs to be smaller like 2 pin plugs)

 BLDC fan - 30 to 40 watts, BLDC motor fans = 30 USD max(available all around the world).
+(Hemp fiber, 2-3 blade, more aerodynamic blades)

 Stove - wood fire(clay oven), cast iron hot plate cooker(heating coil inside) by solar.... not induction cooker(magnetism) = 20 USD max(available all around the world).
+(should be made of Clay body)(one power on indicator LED, wifi controlled over phone app)

 Microwave and other ovens - stainless steel and teflon coating inside, very dangerous.(petroleum gas powered oven very dangerous)